Nick Easter: Coaching career

 In 2016, immediately after confirming his retirement as a player, Easter became Harlequins' defence coach.
 He left his position in July 2018, following a change of management, ending his fourteen-year association with the club.
 He then joined the Natal Sharks in South Africa as forwards and attack coach for the Currie Cup campaign in 2018 which they won beating Western Province in the final 17–12.
 He re-signed with the Sharks for Super Rugby & Currie Cup 2019 as forwards and defence coach.

-After his stint overseas Nick returned to England and the Premiership when signing for Newcastle Falcons as defence and breakdown coach in 2020.
+After his stint overseas Nick returned to England and signed for Premiership club Newcastle Falcons as defence and breakdown coach in 2020.
+He left in 2022 for rival Premiership club Worcester Warriors as forwards and defence coach under new Director of Rugby Steve Diamond, sadly the club went into administration soon after joining.

+Nick soon joined up with Chinnor RFC in National League One as Director or Rugby in December 2022, the club were 2 wins from 11 and second from bottom but Easter steered them to 8th place with 11 wins from the remaining 15 games well clear of the drop zone.
+The following season Chinnor RFC won the league and got promoted to the RFU Championship for the first time in their history beating Birmingham Moseley away 52-0 with a game to spare.
+Since July 2023 Easter has also been coaching the USA Eagles as forwards and defence coach.

 Outside rugby

 Easter has appeared in three episodes of BBC One programme A Question of Sport between 2008 and 2010.
 In 2016, he appeared in an episode of Pointless Celebrities, partnered with former rugby union and rugby league footballer; Martin Offiah.

 In 2020 he launched a podcast with World Cup winner Kyran Bracken called Ruck It!